YuriODev/python-st-ignatius-09-oop/README.md

    - Provide a brief overview of inheritance as an introduction to the next notebook.
    - Highlight the concept of deriving new classes from existing ones to extend or modify functionality.

-# 8. Conclusion and Next Steps 🔜
-   - Summarize the foundational concepts of OOP covered in this notebook.
-   - Tease upcoming topics such as deeper dives into Inheritance, Polymorphism, and advanced OOP features.

-# 9. Deep Dive into Inheritance 🌱
+# 8. Deep Dive into Inheritance 🌱
   - **The Power of Inheritance**: Explore the concept of inheritance in OOP, enabling new classes to take on properties and methods of existing classes.
     - Example: Extending a `FootballPlayer` class to a more specific `Goalkeeper` class.
   - **Customizing with Method Overriding**: Learn how subclasses can override methods of their superclass to perform different or additional actions.